 If you have a day to spare and you’re looking for a way to bring the farm-to-table movement to life, I highly recommend checking out the From Field to Fork Tour conducted by Savor Gettysburg.
 We started early in the morning touring farms, wineries, and orchards, gathering ingredients for a perfect late lunch prepared by a private chef.

 Sound amazing?
 It is.
-That’s why I wrote an entire post about my experience on the From Field to Fork Tour in Gettysburg on She’s On The Go.
+That’s why I wrote an entire post about my experience on the From Field to Fork Tour in Gettysburg.

 Hickory Bridge Farm

 After we spent an entire day “farming” and eating, we still ventured out for dinner.
 And we spent it at a gem of a restaurant, Hickory Bridge Farm, just outside of Gettysburg that’s worth the drive for several reasons.